-The Group seeks to positively impact on the lives of customer and colleagues; and it sets a strategy and operational plans with careful regard to the communities it operates in and its wider social responsibilities.
+The Group seeks to positively impact on the lives of customers and colleagues; and it sets a strategy and operational plans which pay careful regard to the communities it operates in and its wider social responsibilities.

 As a national retailer, the Group recognises its responsibility to local communities and sets out to support these through local and national charitable activities.

-During 2019 HSL implemented an environmental strategy, communicated to all colleagues, which focussed on reducing its carbon footprint.
-Strategic developments across the Group are assessed against this strategy and the directors continue to appraise operational changes which deliver this goal, including moving to fully renewable electricity supply across the Group in December 2019.
+Mission Zero is HSL’s environmental strategy, which targets achieving carbon neutrality by 2025, and which is regularly communicated to all colleagues.
+Strategic developments across the Group are assessed against this strategy and the directors continue to appraise operational changes which deliver this goal.

 Business conduct and shareholders

-The directors, are committed to acting responsibly to all stakeholders and ensuring that the business is operated in a responsible manner, with high standards of business conduct and governance appropriate for a group such as HSL.
+The directors are committed to acting responsibly to all stakeholders and ensuring that the business is operated in a responsible manner, with appropriately high standards of business conduct and governance.
 The directors understand that maintaining these standards will support the delivery of the Group’s strategy and promote its long term success.